Main image credit: Elisa.rolle via Wikimedia Commons

 When writing this post, I still really can’t believe it’s took me this long to visit Stibbert Museum but I admit it just wasn’t a priority.
-Always left for another day, I thought how interesting could weapons and armory be?
+Always left for another day, I thought how interesting could weapons and armoury actually be?

-We got to the museum just in time to tag along the next guided visit (not a tour tour but instead someone does take you from room to room to ensure you don’t try to snap a photo or try on a 14th century helmet (I tried).
+We got to the museum (picture above – wikimedia commons) just in time to tag along the next guided visit (not a tour tour but instead someone does take you from room to room to ensure you don’t try to snap a photo or try on a 14th century helmet (I tried).